Texas Law Fall 2020 Reopening Plan

 - Shared desks should be avoided if possible.

 - In-person meetings should be held only in spaces designated for that purpose and not in private offices.
-A list of rooms available for in-person meetings and instructions for accessing them will soon be available.
+A list of rooms available for in-person meetings and instructions for accessing them can be found here.

 - Outdoor meetings are strongly encouraged.